-- CNI in conjunction with Invest NI will monitor and evaluate the programme.
-Service level agreement issued to appointed delivery agent- CNI.
-This agreement issued by Invest NI requires CNI to complete equality monitoring on all programmes in relation to the Section 75 groups. - In addition CNI will complete on each programme-Participants feedback forms Exit surveys
+- CNI in conjunction with Invest NI will monitor and evaluate the programme. - Project Delivery agreement issued to appointed delivery agent- CNI.
+This agreement issued by Invest NI requires CNI, as part of its terms and conditions, to complete equality monitoring on all programmes in relation to the Section 75 groups. - In addition CNI will complete on each programme-Participants feedback forms Exit surveys

-If the decision is to subject the policy to an equality impa ct assessment, please

-provide details s of the reasons.
+If the decision is to subject the policy to an equality impact assessment, please provide details of the reasons.

-NI/A
+N/A